itsPriyanshuhere/BakerySite/README.md

 # BakerySite

-Thanks to @Nimish-Dureja-10 for his equal contribution throughout the project.

 Before running the project you need to install node on your system.
 This would load the package.json and package-lock.json file in your system.